rust-lang/rust/text/0000-build-systems.md

   would, however, be a non-starter for many organizations who want a single-version, mono-repo world internally, and it's not clear what the gains would be.

+One key open question is: what, exactly, do Rust tools need to do their work?
+Tool interop is a major goal for this effort, but ideally we'd support it with a minimum of fuss.
+It may be that the needs are simple enough that we can get away with a separate interchange format, which both Cargo and other build tools can create.
+As part of the "experimental" part of this RFC, the Cargo team will work with the Dev Tools team to fully enumerate their needs.

 # Unresolved questions
 [unresolved]: #unresolved-questions